openshift/enhancements/enhancements/observability/multicluster-observability-addon.md

 #### General configuration and fleet-wide stanzas

-To support the above workflow MCOA requires along the addon registration and installation five key resources:
+To support the above workflow MCOA requires along the addon registration and installation five key resources, of these 5 only the last 2 are required to be created by the user:
 - The `MultiClusterObservability` CR where the user should enable the `capabilites` that he desires.
 - A `ClusterManagementAddOn` resource that describes not only which resources can be used to configure the addon but also the install strategy that the addon-manager should follow.
 - An `AddonDeploymentConfig` resource that configures MCOA, this resource is not directly configured by users but is instead configured by MCO using the new `capabilities` field.
 - A `ClusterLogForwarder` resource that describes the log outputs per log type to be used for log collection and forwarding on all managed clusters.